DETAILED MENU

 They begin to freewheel, spinning, and leading us into mazes from which

-we have to struggle hardly to get out.
-They lead us to build films in
+we have to struggle hardly to escape.
+They lead us to construct mental

-imagination - most often unrealistic - but in which we firmly believe,
+scenarios - most often unrealistic - but in which we firmly believe, sometimes

 - I